-DSL penetration became part of the company's annual goals, and today WCVT's plant has 98 percent DSL availability and more than 4,000 DSL customers.
+DSL penetration became part of the company's annual goals, and today WCVT's plant has 100 percent DSL availability and more than four thousand DSL customers.
 The DSL penetration factor is exceptional compared to the national average-service to areas that, if you looked just at dollars and cents, probably shouldn't be served, says Gruendling.
 Increased DSL sales are integral to the company's long-range strategic plan.

-Recognizing that changes in the business that provided the 1992 equal access also introduced shortcomings in the service area, WCVT in 1997 formed its own long distance company, Green Mountain Long Distance (GMLD).
+In 1997 WCVT formed its own long distance company, Green Mountain Long Distance (GMLD).

-"We may appear to be a small telecommunications company, but we're really not," says Gregg Haskin.
-"We're a big player.
-We know what we're doing, and we do it well."
+"We may appear to be a small telecommunications company, but we're really not,"

+"NOT VERIZON"